Housing in Hong Kong: Private Recreational Leases

 Land is also used by private sports clubs, organizations which only pay a minimal amount of money for the government-subsidized land they occupy under "private recreational leases."
 27 private recreational leases are used by 24 private sports clubs occupying a total of 828 acres (335 hectares).
 This includes the Hong Kong Golf Club in Fanling, occupying a 170 hectare site which the Planning Department estimated could be developed into 13,200 homes, enough to house 37,000 people.
 The Hong Kong Golf Club paid a total HK$2,500,000 in 2017 for rent to the government, only 3% of actual market value, meaning the other 97% is subsidized by the government.
 The Golf Club charges individuals a full membership fee HK$17,000,000 which means a single person's full membership fee covers almost 7 years of rent for the entire club.
 In August 2022, a government official, Regina Ip, said that the golf course should not be used for housing.
 In another example, the Hong Kong Gun Club pays a total HK$1,000 a year to the government despite operating on a 6.5 hectare site and charging individuals a lifetime membership fee of HK$300,000.

 In addition to the 27 private sports club sites that occupy 335 hectares, an additional 39 sites used by "community organizations" (such as the Hong Kong Jockey Club) occupy another 67 hectares, giving Private Recreational Leases a total usage of around 400 hectares.

+In August 2024, news reported that the Hong Kong Jockey Club would convert some land it leased cheaply from the government (HK$84,600 per year) to build and sell private residences with high potential profit, with one researcher saying that such a plan was unfair and that "The government has leased the land to them at a very favourable price.
+It is not reasonable for them to profit fully from it."

+Lease extensions

+In 2024, the government announced that instead of recovering expiring land leases for redevelopment, it would automatically extend the leases of 300,000 plots of commercial, residential, and industrial land that were originally scheduled to expire by 30 June 2047, by adding another 50 years to their expiration.
+Of the 300,000 plots of land, around 2,400 were set to expire between June 2025 and 29 June 2047.
+The remainder and of the 300,000 plots of land were set to expire on 30 June 2047, with the majority of them being in the New Territories.
+Most leases in New Territories are under this lease, and were already given a 50 year extension from 1997 to 2047.